Brown Sugar Maple Pie

 - Whisking constantly, whisk in the eggs, one at a time, until completely incorporated.
 Add in the flour and salt and whisk until smooth.

 - Pour filling into crust.
 Bake pie until filling top is browned and puffed around the edges, about 45-55 minutes.
 The center will still be wobbly.
-Remove from heat and let pie cool at least 4 hours before slicing it.
+Remove from heat and let the pie cool for at least 4 hours before slicing it.
 Do not refrigerate pie as it cools.
 Pie can be baked one day ahead.
 Let cool then store loosely covered at room temperature.